 - Equipment gets vandalized, property gets damaged, and things get stolen.
 Even an old iron cook stove in a cabin can disappear.

 - Landowners don’t like to clean up garbage left behind by trespassers.

 - In a rare case, there might be a Marijuana grow-op on the land.

 As a property owner, I’ve seen it all

 There was an incident years ago at the Creighton Valley Ranch when young people drove up our forest trails when we weren’t home and their vehicle got stuck.
-Trying to hike down the mountain at night without a flashlight one of the girls fell and strained her ankle.
-We didn’t hear the knock on the door at 3 am and didn’t know search and rescue was on our property until we got up in the morning.
+Trying to hike down the mountain at night without a flashlight one of the girls fell and sprained her ankle.
+We didn’t hear the knock on the door at 3 am and didn’t know search and rescue were on our property until we got up in the morning.

 I always thought that it was a bit extreme how we try to enforce the No Trespassing laws in Canada.
 All the years as a landowner in the North Okanagan, I tried to keep people off my property in a nice way and didn’t enforce it with signs.